 IMPORTANT: Entrants are encouraged to thoroughly read the full contest instructions before utilizing the BetterBNC contest entry platform to submit entries.
 Failure to comply with contest rules may lead to delayed results, ranking penalties during judging or full disqualification of entries without a refund.

 Contest Rules and Eligibility Guidelines

-- Contest entries will be accepted through March 31
+- Contest entries will be accepted through the extended deadline of April 12

 - Entries may only be submitted via link – no hard copies will be accepted.

 - Please provide clear directions for locating entry within any larger master folder(s); include page numbers and time stamps for recordings in the Notes section, as needed.

 - Entrants submitting a single story from a full issue should include issue information, page number(s), jumps and headline / cutline in the Notes section of the entry form to provide specific location instructions to judges.

 - If an editor or producer is entering the work of an employee at the member rate, the employee must be a current NAJA member or the work will not be considered.

 - Individuals may submit up to five separate entries in any one category, as desired.
 Entries in multiple categories are encouraged.
 (Example: In the best news photo category, an individual may submit up to and no more than five different photos to compete against each other, in addition to competing with other outlets or individual submissions.)

 - General excellence awards are for Indigenous-owned media outlets (tribal media) that are at least 50% Indigenous-owned, managed or controlled.
 Entrants must submit links/clips to/for three-five editions/broadcasts to be considered for this category.